GIẢI CHI TIẾT ĐỀ THI IELTS READING: How baby talk gives infant brains a boost

 NB You may use any letter more than once.

-14B the importance of adults giving babies individual attention when talking to them.
 Tầm quan trọng của việc người lớn tập trung đặc biệt vào trẻ em khi nói chuyện với chúng.

 Giải thích: B Nairán Ramirez-Esparza, đoạn D